praj-bellakka/tp/docs/DeveloperGuide.md

 ---

-### EntryDatabase
+### Entry Database

-The EntryDatabase is represented by the class `EntryDatabase`.
+The Entry Database is represented by the class `EntryDatabase`.

 ![EntryDatabase Class Diagram](diagrams-DG/FoodTrackerDatabase_Class.png)

 The `EntryDatabase` class consists of an ArrayList of Entry.
-It handles all functionalities that uses/amends the EntryDatabase.
+It handles all functionalities that uses/amends the Entry Database.

 The `EntryDatabase` component consists of:
 - `addEntry()` Adds an Entry object to the database.